← Back to blog

 Anthropic's 5-minute cache TTL isn't a bug — it's a design choice optimized for their infrastructure, not for agent workloads.
 As AI agents become the dominant consumer of LLM APIs, this mismatch between cache lifetime and session lifetime will only become more expensive.

 Session-lifetime caching isn't just a nice-to-have optimization.
 For teams running agents at scale, it's the difference between a sustainable cost model and a monthly surprise on the API bill.
+(The break-even math and the cache-write premium trap in Claude Cache TTL Trap.)

 Synrouter is in Early Access.
 If you're running agents in production and want session-level caching without building your own proxy infrastructure, click to sign up — we're onboarding users weekly.